SCLW/Circuitry-Based-Sound/readme.md

 Self, Douglas. *Small Signal Audio Design.* Focal Press, 2020.

+Tate, Timothy, et al. „Hand Turned Synthesis: A One Chip Exploration of CMOS Electronics“.
+Proceedings of the International Conference on New Interfaces for Musical Expression, Zenodo, 2024, S. 612--621, doi:10.5281/zenodo.13904971.

 ## Links

 Below are links to various online resources related to audio electronics and Synth DIY, as well as inspiring websites from artists and researchers: